wangping0214/catman/README.md

 catman
 ======

-catman is a net framework for on-line game
+catman is a network framework with which you can implement game server or game client easily.